 The benefits of collaborative brainstorming and brain trusts

 I’m sure most people understand what brainstorming is.
 It’s essentially a collaborative activity where ideas flow.
 Some ideas are developed further in the process and others are put aside.
-The idea of brainstorming is to generate ideas or come up with solutions to problems (or both).
+The idea of brainstorming is to generate ideas or come up with prospective solutions (opportunities) to problems (or both).
 As the adage goes, ‘two heads are better than one’ and many brains are better than two!

 If you set up collaborative brainstorming sessions, then you could have found a golden ticket to solving tricky problems.
 For remote teams, you won’t miss out on the benefits of collaborative brainstorming.
 This Harvard Business Review article talks about the benefits of collaborative brainstorming remotely and online.